FloMazel/Phylosymbiosis-Ecological-model/PhyloSymbiosis_Functions_Help.md

      - years: number of simulated time-steps;
      - K: value of carrying capacity, i.e. number of microbe individuals in the microbial community

-**Output:** The function returns a list of results corresponding to each line of the "param" input paramter.
-For each of these independant simulations, the function returns a list with thwo elements  outputs:
+**Output:** The function returns a list of results corresponding to each line of the "param" input parameter.
+For each of these independant simulations, the function returns a list with the two elements  outputs:

   - First element: an array summarizing phylosymbiosis statistics (statistic and associated [p-value]) for four diversity metrics (Unifrac, Weighted Unifrac, Bray Curtis and Jaccard) and four approaches:
-       - _RF_: Dendogram-nased method (RF metric compared to model null 1, where tip labels are shuffled)
+       - _RF_: Dendogram-based method (RF metric compared to model null 1, where tip labels are shuffled)
-       - _RFrd_: Dendogram-nased method (RF metric compared to model null 2. where tree are re-simulated)
+       - _RFrd_: Dendogram-based method (RF metric compared to model null 2. where tree are re-simulated)
        - _Mantel_: Mantel method (Mantel test between host phylogenetic distances and microbial beta-diversity; statistic is Speraman Rho)
        - _ MantelTraits_: Mantel method (Mantel test between host trait distances and microbial beta-diversity; statistic is Speraman Rho)